City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_calculator/README.md

 ## Architecture

-The Helfi Calculator module lets you add calculators to the site using a custom Calculator paragraph.
-Calculator settings are defined as a JSON and managed through Drupal’s configuration API, but they are not stored in the repository.
-Each calculator is placed in its own folder, containing separate files for logic, forms, and translations.
-The correct components are then loaded automatically based on the selected calculator type.
+The Helfi Calculator module adds calculators to the site using a custom Calculator paragraph.
+Calculator settings are defined as JSON and managed through Drupal’s configuration API, but they are not stored in the repository.
+Each calculator is placed in its own folder with separate files for logic, forms, and translations.
 All calculators share a common JavaScript base class (HelfiCalculatorBase).
+The correct libraries are loaded automatically based on the selected calculator type.
 Translations are loaded directly from the JSON files in the calculator’s folder instead of Drupal’s translation system.

 ## Creating a New Calculator